2009

 33. Pidgin – Multi-protocol Instant Messaging client that allows you to use all of your IM accounts at once, used to be Gaim.
 Supports all the major IMs

 35. Jap – Anonymous proxy.
-JAP makes it possible to surf the internet anonymously and unobservably.
+JAP makes it possible to surf the internet anonymously and unobservable.

 36. Juice – If you want to listen to podcasts, this program is for you.